 Overview of the Joint Student Membership Program

-Almost 40 Chapters partner with ALA to offer the joint student membership program, allowing students to join one Chapter and ALA for one low price.
-Joint student membership dues are $38, now through August 31, 2016.
-The dues amount ($38) is split equally between ALA and the participating Chapter.
+Forty-five Chapters partner with ALA to offer the joint student membership program, allowing students to join one Chapter and ALA for one low price.
+Joint student membership dues are $42, now through August 31, 2019.
+The dues amount ($42) is split equally between ALA and the participating Chapter.

-If your association is discussing whether to participate in the program, or already has voted to participate, please let either Ron or Don know your status.
+If your association is discussing whether to participate in the program, or already has voted to participate, please let Don know your status.
 Thanks!

 How the Program Is Administered